-Students who complete the Registered Nurse (RN) program at WCC receive an Associate of Science in Nursing (AS-RN) degree.
-Students are then eligible to take the National Council for Licensure Examination - Registered Nurse (NCLEX-RN), which is one requirement for licensure in Washington State.
+Licensure is required in Washington State to practice as a registered nurse.
+Graduates of Whatcom’s nursing program earn an Associate of Science degree in Nursing (AS-RN) and are then eligible to take the National Council for Licensure Examination - Registered Nurse (NCLEX-RN).

-- Certificate of Completion from the Nursing program, and
+- Certificate of Completion from the Nursing program

 - Licensing application packet

 Be sure you are aware of the RN licensing requirements in the state where you intend to work.
 Click here for information from the Washington State Department of Health on licensing requirements, process, costs and continuing education.

 Registered Nurses who have graduated from a two-year program such as the program at Whatcom, and would like to continue their education by earning a Bachelor's of Science degree in Nursing (BSN) may consider an RN-to-BSN program.

 Graduates of Whatcom's RN program are encouraged to pursue a bachelor of science degree in nursing through what is typically referred to as an RN-to-BSN "bridge" or "completion" program.
 Programs include Western Washington University in Bellingham, WA.
 Click here for a list of bridge and other nursing program options in Washington state.

 There are three ways to be eligible to sit for RN boards: 1) complete a 3-year diploma program; 2) complete a 2-year degree program; 3) complete a 4-year degree program.
 Also, one can start as an LPN (Licensed Practical Nurse) and then complete either option 2 or 3.